briannesbitt/Carbon/readme.src.md

 > Don't make changes to the `readme.md` directly.

 Change the `readme.src.md` and then use the `readme.php` to generate the new `readme.md` file.
 It can be run at the command line using `php readme.php` from the project root.
-Maybe someday I'll extract this out to another project or manage it better with a post receive hook, but for now its just a local tool.
+Maybe someday I'll extract this out to another project or at least run it with a post receive hook, but for now its just a local tool, deal with it.

 Apart from the readme the typical steps can be used to contribute your own improvements.

 * Fork
+* Clone
+* phpunit
+* Branch
+* phpunit
 * Code
-* Test
+* phpunit
 * Commit
+* Push
 * Pull request
+* Relax and play Castle Crashers

 <a name="about-author"/>
 ## Author

-Brian Nesbitt - <brian@nesbot.com> - <http://twitter.com/NesbittBrian><br />
+Brian Nesbitt - <brian@nesbot.com> - <http://twitter.com/NesbittBrian>

 <a name="about-license"/>
 ## License